Austro-Hungarian rule in Bosnia and Herzegovina: Uprising of 1882

-Stojan Kovachevitch (1821 -1911), the leader of the uprising in 1882 from the Serbian side against the Austro-Hungarian occupation of Bosnia and Herzegovina.
+Stojan Kovachevitch (1821–1911), the leader of the uprising in 1882 from the Serbian side against the Austro-Hungarian occupation of Bosnia and Herzegovina.

 In 1882, an uprising broke out against the Austro-Hungarian military and administrative occupation authorities.
 It was a joint uprising of Serbs and Muslims against the new Austro-Hungarian government in Bosnia and Herzegovina.
 The main reason for the uprising in 1882 was the unresolved agrarian issue, taxes and the imposed military obligation on the local population.
 In social terms, the vast majority of the rebels were poor peasants.
 On the night of January 11, 1882, a group of armed peasants attacked the gendarmerie barracks in Ulog.
 The uprising soon spread to northeastern Herzegovina and southeastern Bosnia.
-The center of the 1882 uprising was in Ulog, where the rebel government was created.
+The centre of the 1882 uprising was in Ulog, where the rebel government was created.
 In the period January–February, the rebels led by Stojan Kovačević and Salih-Salko Forto tried to attack Foča and Trnovo (south and southeast of Sarajevo).
 Their main goal was the liberation of Sarajevo, which still has not recovered from the great fire of 1879.
 However, their units, poorly armed and operating separately, were unable to achieve success in the fight against superior enemy forces.
 In April 1882, Austro-Hungarian troops suppressed the uprising.
 They were about 10,000 infantry and four batteries.
 Sporadic sabotage and guerrilla actions lasted until November 1882.